argonne-lcf/user-guides/docs/data-management/acdc/eagle-data-sharing.md

 No, project proxies cannot create guest collections, only the PI can.

 **11. Who can create groups?**
 A PI (and an Access Manager) can create new groups, add members to them and share a guest collection with a group of collaborators.
-For more information, refer to: [Creating a Group](#Creating a Group)
+For more information, refer to: [Creating a group](#Creating-a-group)

 **12. What happens when the PI of a project changes?
 What happens to the guest collection endpoint?**